dagnall53/NMEADisplay/README.md

 You can select a network by touching it and it will update in the second box and show (eg) Select<GUESTBOAT>? if you touch this, it will select that SSID and return you to the main Wif Settings page.
 Press EEPROM "UPDATE" and then "Save/Reset to Quad NMEA" to save this new SSID in the eeprom.

+# USING Webbrowser to select settings.

+Use the Webbrowser (see later) or put the SD card in a PC and open (double click on) the file "config.txt".
+This is a JSON file with settings for wifi etc.
+Edit the file and save it .
+The Multiplexer will check this file on startup and use these settings.
+If you have no SD card, it will revert to using its internal EEPROM to save the settings.
+You can select which 'page' displays after startup by changing the number "Start_Page".
+4 is the quad display and the default.

 # Navigating the Menu